uofu-emb/rtos/labs/02.testing/README.md

 - Don't test external libraries.
 You can assume that it works.
 - Work with data instead of side effects.
     - For example, instead of sending a string over a serial line and trying to test the serial line, return the string and test the string.
 There are two concerns - what the data is, and how it is sent.
 - System and library function calls present a special challenge - they are __statically__ bound to identifiers at compile time.
-We will address this in later labs.
+There are various tricks we can use to deal with this - the most common is replacing the implementation of a function with one we control by changing which object files are passed to the linker.

-##### Technique and Activity
+### Activity
 1. In the function you extracted, identify any references to global variables, HAL devices, system functions, etc.
 2. See if you can remove the dependency by separating the concern of your code from the behavior of the dependency.
 For example, you could move a call to get data from a peripheral to the caller and pass the data into your function instead.
 3. Create new inputs to your function for pointers to dependencies.

-#### Write the test
+## Write the test
 Now that you have a function extracted, it is time to write the test.

-##### Technique and Activity
+### Technique and Activity
-1. Make sure your code compiles.
+1. Make sure your code compiles and everything is committed.
-1. Commit the code you extracted.
 1. Add the following lines to your `platformio.ini` file.
 ```
 [env:disco_f072rb]